multimac59/azure-devops/README.md

 # azure-devops
 this is a repo for azure devops.
-# this was edited in clod shell
+# this was edited in cloud shell in azure